DiogoTofuMartins/prop_logic_calculator/README.md

     Open `index.html` in a web browser or use a simple HTTP server:

     ```sh
-    npx http-server .
+    python -m http.server
     ```

-    The frontend should now be accessible, and it will communicate with the Flask backend running on `http://127.0.0.1:5000/`.
+    The frontend should now be accessible, and it will be running on `http://127.0.0.1:8000/`.

 ## Deployment